obvioussean/vsts-extension-wit-autosave/README.md

 To configure Work Item Autosave, please navigate to the collection administration page and select "Work Item Autosave."

-If you need to temporarily disable autosave, there is now work item form menu which will enable/disable autosave for the work item being edited.
+If you need to temporarily disable autosave, there is now a work item form menu which will enable/disable autosave for the work item being edited.

 ### Feedback
 For bugs please use the [issue tracker](https://github.com/sferg-msft/vsts-extension-wit-autosave/issues) on the GitHub repo.

 For feedback/questions contact me on Twitter: [@sferg_msft](https://twitter.com/sferg_msft).

-### Known Issues:
-* After autosave, the cursor moves to the start of the current line for rich text fields